-As counsel to universities and colleges, Kevin provides guidance on a broad range of matters including academic affairs; federal and state regulatory compliance (e.g., FERPA; Clery Act); the development and implementation of policies, codes and administrative procedures; campus safety and security; governance and board issues; student and residential life issues; internal grievance and disciplinary procedures; contract review and negotiations; financial aid; staff training; labor issues; and faculty and employee matters.
-Kevin also handles discrimination, Title IX and other claims involving higher education clients before the U.S. Department of Education's Office of Civil Rights (“OCR”), the New York State Division of Human Rights, and in federal and state courts.
+In addition to working with the Firm’s many higher education clients, Kevin also serves as outside General Counsel to several colleges and universities.
+This combination of experience provides Kevin with unique insight, understanding and in-depth knowledge of the legal issues and challenges that arise in higher education today.
+Kevin, together with the other members of the Firm’s higher education team, regularly provide our clients with guidance on matters including academic affairs; federal and state regulatory compliance (e.g., FERPA; Clery Act); the development and implementation of policies, codes and administrative procedures; campus safety and security; governance and board issues; student and residential life issues; internal grievance and disciplinary procedures; contract review and negotiations; financial aid; staff training; labor issues; faculty and employee matters; and discrimination, harassment and Title IX claims before the U.S. Department of Education's Office of Civil Rights (“OCR”), the New York State Division of Human Rights, and in federal and state courts.